-Statues of Rabbi Löw and of the Iron Man dominate the square from the corners of the Town Hall, built in 1912.
+Statues of Rabbi Löw and the Iron Man dominate the square from the corners of the Town Hall, built-in 1912.
 A garden wall of Clamm-Gallas Palace encloses the southern side of the square.
 There is a statue of the River Vltava made by Vaclav Prachner in 1812.
 This sculpture is popularly called Terezka.

 The Municipal Library